IBSim/VirtualLab/docs/source/examples.rst

    This flag will force the **ParaVis** script to run in the GUI where the rendering works fine.
 You will need to manually close the GUI.

-   Execute the *Run* file.
+   Launch **VirtualLab**.

 .. note:: Creating images using **ParaVis** will produce 'Generic Warning' messages in the terminal.
 They're are caused by bugs within **SALOME** and can be ignored.

 In the *Aster* directory for each of the 3 simulations, you will find: :file:`AsterLog`; :file:`Export`; and **Code_Aster** :file:`.rmed` files, as seen in the first tutorial.
 You will also find the file :file:`TimeSteps.dat` which lists the timesteps used in the simulation.

-In the *PostAster* directory you will find the output generated by :file:`DiscPost.py`.
+In the *PostAster* directory for each simulation you will find the following files generated by :file:`DiscPost.py`:

+ * :file:`LaserProfile.png`
+ * :file:`AvgTempBase.png`
+ * :file:`Capture.png`
+ * :file:`ClipCapture.png`
+ * :file:`Mesh.png`
+ * :file:`MeshCrossSection.png`
+ * :file:`Summary.txt`

-The images; :file:`LaserProfile.png`, :file:`FluxDist.png`, :file:`BaseTemp.png` and :file:`Rplot.png` are created using the python package `matplotlib <https://matplotlib.org/>`_.
+The first two images are created using the python package `matplotlib <https://matplotlib.org/>`_, while the next 4 are generated using **ParaVis**.
+The final file is a text file containing information gathered during the post-processing step.

-The first shows the normalised temporal laser profile used in the simulation, set in *Sim.LaserT*.
-The plot :file:`FluxDist.png` shows the spatial laser profile used (left), set by *Sim.LaserS*, and the loads that are applied to each node to produce this distribution (right).
+:file:`LaserProfile.png` shows the temporal laser profiles (top) along with the spatial laser profile (bottom) used in the simulation.
+The temporal profile shows the flux (left) and the subsequent loads applied to each node.

-The image :file:`Rplot.png` shows the average temperature on different sized areas of the bottom surface over time.
+:file:`AvgTempBase.png` shows the average temperature on the base of the sample over time.
+If values have been specified in *Sim.Rvalues* then this plot will also contain the average temperature on differing sized areas of the bottom surface.
 An R value of 0.5 takes the average temperatures of nodes within a half radius of the centre point on the bottom surface.
-An R value of 1 would be the entire bottom surface, which is what is plotted in :file:`BaseTemp.png`.
-The R values used in this plot are from the attribute *Sim.Rvalues* (R=1 is always included in this plot for comparison).
+An R value of 1 would be the entire bottom surface.

-The curves with an R value of 0.1 show the rise in average temperature with respect to time over the central most area of the disc's bottom surface.
+The curves for an Rvale of 0.1 show the rise in average temperature with respect to time over the central most area of the disc's bottom surface.
 It can be seen that this temperature rises more rapidly for the ‘SimNoVoid’ simulation compared with the ‘SimVoid1’ and ‘SimVoid2’ simulations.
 This is due to the void creating a thermal barrier in the centre-line of the sample i.e. directly between the thermal load and the area where the average temperature is being measured.
-Differences can also be observed between the profiles for the ‘SimVoid1’ and ‘SimVoid2’ simulations despite the geometries being identical.
-This is due to the different spatial distribution of the thermal load.
+Differences can also be observed between the profiles for the ‘SimVoid1’ and ‘SimVoid2’ simulations despite the geometries being identical, which is due to the different spatial profile of the laser.

-The images created by **ParaVis** are; :file:`Capture.png`, :file:`ClipCapture.png`, :file:`Mesh.png` and :file:`MeshCrossSection.png`.
-The first two show the heat distribution in the sample at the time specified by the attribute *CaptureTime*, while the latter two show the mesh used in the simulation and its cross-section, respectively.
+The images :file:`Capture.png` and :file:`ClipCapture.png` show the heat distribution in the sample at the time specified by the attribute *CaptureTime*, while :file:`Mesh.png` and :file:`MeshCrossSection.png` show the mesh used in the simulation and its cross-section, respectively.

 .. note::